How to Run a Business Without Doing it Yourself

 Also Available on the The Virtual Hub YouTube Channel.
 Subscribe Now!

 Step 3: Redefine your processes.

-Go back through all your processes with a fine tooth comb.
+You may already have a system working for you and your team but it’s probably set up with you as the team leader in mind.
+Your processes will need to be reassessed once you decide to take a break from your business.
+So go through all your processes with a fine-tooth comb.
 You will likely have to redo them and refine them so they work when someone else is doing them.

 Accept (and expect) that there will be a period of confusion and mistakes when the handover of the process occurs and you extract yourself.